 Step 3.
 If there is a version available, download and install it on your computer.
 And this should solve your problem.

-If you find that this is a little complicated for you or you don't have the time, patience to update the driver by yourself, you can also resort to a third-party software to update your drivers automatically, which is very convenient.
+If you find that this is a little complicated for you or you don't have the time, patience to update the driver by yourself, you can also resort to a third-party driver update software to update your drivers automatically, which is very convenient.
 Be sure to choose a reliable one.

 Solution 6.
 Check if GPU Is Overheating